genedelisa/cppGoogleTestDLProject/README.md

 There is one C++ class and it is shoved into a static library.

-* src contains the source.
+* src contains the source for the library.
 Surprise!
 * include contains the headers.
 * test contains the Google test.
+* app contains a command line app that uses the library.

-An executable and a test runner are built in build/bin.
+The executable and a test runner are built in build/bin.

 Google Test/Mock are downloaded if an option is set.